ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Introduction

 \paragraph{Contributions.} \begin{itemize} \item \textbf{Perspective + add-on framework.} We study context-critical schema matching as an \emph{evidence packing} problem and propose \textbf{ConStruM}, a structure-guided context module that can be attached to existing LLM-based matchers.
-ConStruM builds compact context packs via a tree-based context index and a global similarity hypergraph for candidate grouping and differentiation cues. \item \textbf{Benchmark.} We introduce \textbf{HRS-B}, a new context-stress benchmark for beyond-column disambiguation based on the well-known HRS Employment dataset (Section~\ref{sec:hrs}), designed so that near-duplicate fields are separated in the column order and matching depends on neighborhood cues rather than surface string similarity. \item \textbf{Results + ablations.} On \textbf{HRS-B}, ConStruM achieves 0.935 accuracy, compared to 0.503 for ReMatch; on MIMIC-2-OMOP~\cite{sheetrit2024rematch}, ConStruM achieves 59.69\% Top-1 accuracy (and 76.92\% Top-3 / 82.05\% Top-5), and ablations isolate the contribution of multi-level contextual evidence and explicit contrast among confusable columns. \end{itemize}
+ConStruM builds compact context packs via a tree-based context index and a global similarity hypergraph for candidate grouping and differentiation cues. \item \textbf{Benchmark.} We introduce \textbf{HRS-B}, a new context-stress benchmark built from the schema metadata for the Employment section of the Health and Retirement Study (HRS)~\cite{HRS} (Section~\ref{sec:hrs}), designed so that similar attributes are separated in documentation order and matching depends on surrounding context rather than surface string similarity alone. \item \textbf{Results + ablations.} On \textbf{HRS-B}, ConStruM achieves 100.00\% accuracy (\(190/190\) decisions), substantially outperforming ReMatch~\cite{sheetrit2024rematch}; it also outperforms the other baselines we consider (Section~\ref{sec:baselines_expanded}; Table~\ref{tab:hrs_extended_summary}).
+On MIMIC-2-OMOP~\cite{sheetrit2024rematch}, ConStruM remains competitive with prior LLM-based matchers.
+Ablations on HRS-B show that both multi-level contextual evidence and explicit contrast among confusable columns contribute to the gains. \end{itemize}